translated by Philip Gabriel

 Translated by Alfred Birnbaum and Philip Gabriel

 by Jennifer Flanagan

-Haruki Murakami is perhaps best-known for The Wind-Up Bird Chronicle or Hard-Boiled Wonderland and the End of the World, both complex, intricate novels.
-In his first non-fiction book, he connects the motifs in his novels--subterranean worlds, convoluted plots--to the theme of Underground.
+Haruki Murakami is perhaps best-known for The Wind-Up Bird Chronicle and Hard-Boiled Wonderland and the End of the World, both complex, intricate novels.
+In his first non-fiction book, he connects the motifs in his novels—subterranean worlds, convoluted plots—to the theme of Underground.